baoqger/chrisbao/source/_posts/golang-sync-cond.md

 ### fast path and slow path

-As you saw above, the implementation of `sync.Once` is very not complex.
+As you saw above, the implementation of `sync.Once` is not complex.
 But one question comes to my mind when I double check the code.
 Why do we need split the logics into two functions `Do` and `doSlow`?
 Why the second function name is `doSlow`, and what does `slow` mean here?

 Do you have similar questions?